Frequency maps reveal the correlation between Adversarial Attacks and Implicit Bias: Training details and hyperparameters

-As introduced in section \ref{results}, we trained two models on CIFAR-10 \cite{cifar10} (ResNet-20 \cite{resnet} and CCT-7 \cite{cct}) and one on Imagenette \cite{imagenette}, namely a ResNet-18 \cite{resnet}.
-Here we provide additional details regarding the training (or fine-tuning) procedure of each model and the hyperparameters we chose. \\ResNet-20 was trained from randomly initialized weights for $200$ epochs, using Stochastic Gradient Descent with momentum, set to $0.9$.
-The learning rate was initially set to $0.1$, to be decayed by a factor $10$ twice, after $100$ and $150$ epochs. $\ell_2$ regularization was employed, by means of a weight decay factor of $10^{-4}$. \\For CCT-7, we fine-tuned the model for $50$ epochs starting from pre-trained weights provided by the authors of the model.
-We used Adam with a fixed learning rate of $10^{-6}$. \\Finally, for ResNet-18 we started from pre-trained ImageNet \cite{imagenet} weights.
-Since Imagenette has $10$ classes, compared to the $1000$ of ImageNet, we had to replace the classification head, and we trained that layer only while keeping the other layers freezed.
-We trained the model for $20$ epochs using Adam, with a cyclic learning rate schedule, with maximum at $0.01$.
+ResNet-20 was trained from randomly initialised weights for $200$ epochs, using Stochastic Gradient Descent with momentum, set to $0.9$.
+The learning rate was initially set to $0.1$, to be decayed by a factor $10$ twice, after $100$ and $150$ epochs. $\ell_2$ regularisation was employed, by means of a weight decay factor of $10^{-4}$.
+The final accuracy on the test set of CIFAR-10 was $92.29\%$.

+For ResNet-18 and ViT we started from pre-trained ImageNet weights.
+Since Imagenette has $10$ classes, compared to the $1000$ of ImageNet, we had to replace the classification head, and we trained that layer only while keeping the other layers frozen.
+We trained the models for $20$ epochs using Adam \cite{kingma2014adam}, with a cyclic learning rate schedule, with maximum at $0.01$.
+We achieved final test accuracies of $98.32\%$ (ResNet-18) and $99.57\%$ (ViT).